FrankWanger/ACBO-Feat/readme.md

 ### 1. Raw Feature Benchmark
 ![Performance of Raw Fingerprints](/figures/result1.svg)

-- `mol2vec` performed the best in our **Raw Feature** benchmark!
+- `mol2vec` performed the best in our **Raw Feature** benchmark with GP-based surrogates!
 - The high dimensionality (>1,500) of `mordred`  made its raw feature impossible to be incorporated without processing
-- `graph` representations was found to be highly resource-demaning in BO, thus not investigated
+- `graph` representations and `graph` kernels were found to be highly resource-demaning in GP-BO, thus not investigated
-- `RF-based surrogates` did NOT bring better performance, but demand significantly more resources to train (due to hyperparameter tuning step in each iter)
+- `RF-based surrogates` brought increased performance with `mordred` and `graph2vec` featurizations, but demand significantly more resources to train (due to hyperparameter tuning step in each iter) and result in high uncertainty

 ### 2. PCAed Feature Benchmark
 ![Performance of PCA Fingerprints](/figures/result2.svg)